kimkulling/openddl-parser/README.md

 How to access the imported data
 ===============================
 The data is organized as a tree.
-You can get the root tree with the following code:
+You can get the root-node of the tree with the following code:

 ```cpp
 OpenDDLParser theParser;